rehierl/abstract-properties/16-x-tree-encodings/16-0-sequence-based/_sequences.md

   non-valid index-based reference allowed
 - as such, a sequence can be used to more-or-less directly define a forest of trees

+grouping
+- using group-ids as the elements in a sequence allows to group the actual elements, which can be identified by the corresponding index

 sequences can be used to define trees
 - direct edges - (f: Index -> Index)